TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

 Or, use the :ref:`rest-cheat-sheet`, which contains the most commonly used markup on one page.

-We won't be covering every reST and sphinx markup that is available.
+We won't be covering every reST markup that is available.
 For more information, see other resources, such as: http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html

 .. tip::

    See the t3SphinxThemeRtd demo docs for more examples.

    .. rst-class:: horizbuttons-striking-m